Connic

 Step 4: Filter by Agent

-Most widgets support filtering by specific agents.
-Running multiple agents for different purposes?
-Create separate widgets to track each one, or compare them side-by-side in the same chart.
+Most widgets support filtering by agent.
+If you run multiple agents for different purposes, create separate widgets per agent, or compare them side-by-side in the same chart.

 Understanding Token Economics